“I don’t really believe in judging art. But I thought I’d show up just in case. Turned out alright.” – Damian Lewis

 “I’m really thrilled.
 Over the moon.
 I was asleep.
 So I was just getting some extra zzzzs and I woke up with my phone buzzing next to my head.”

 Hello, everyone!
-Welcome to a new Fan Story Tuesday!
+Damianista welcomes you to a NEW Fan Story Tuesday!